kevarifin14/kevinarifin.com/_posts/2019-10-24-digital-fitness.md

 #### The Marketplace for Digital Fitness

 Enter a marketplace for digital fitness.
 Instead of a subscription to a company like Peloton or Tonal, you can subscribe to individual coaches.
-Think the Substack of digital fitness.
+Think the [Substack](https://substack.com){:target='_blank'} of digital fitness.
 (For those unfamiliar with Substack, they provide a platform for writers to create blogs and newsletters and monetize them through subscriptions.)

 One side of the digital fitness marketplace is the people creating digital fitness content.
 Let's call them trainers.
 The other side of the marketplace is individuals interested in working out.
 Let's call them athletes.
 This is how I envision the marketplace for digital fitness: